 Charts and Statistics

-Above, you can see the needs that were expressed to our Call Center in July.
+Above, you can see the needs that were expressed to our Call Center in August.
 The darker the green, the more reliable the resource that we were able to activate to help our neighbors in need.
 The darker the red, the fewer resources are available.
-Ultimately, as we recorded outcomes, we were able to connect about one-quarter of needs to a reliable resource in the community.
+Ultimately, as we recorded outcomes, we were able to connect about one-third of needs to a reliable resource in the community.
 Most of the other two-thirds of the cases remain unresolved.

 Report on Aug